Hadden89/Vivaldi_Mods/README.md

 ## NOTICE:
-The rounded buttons mod is meant to be adapted to your layout as it relies on specific buttons orders and names.
-So don't put in the code if you don't want to do that.

-## Vivaldi_Mods
-As the new browser version had some optimization under the hood, I'll do a new repo for version 3.8+ but the [old repo for Vivaldi 3.7](https://github.com/Hadden89/Vivaldi_mods) which has some unused resources/mods is still there.
-But I plan to add few more of them ^^,

-**Please note: I'm not a developer but just a community user.**
+**I'm not a developer but just a Vivaldi Community user which likes to fiddle with CSS.**
 You agree to use anything contained here at your own risk.
 Support may not be guaranteed.

 ## About Vivaldi Browser
 What is Vivaldi?
-A [new browser](https://vivaldi.com) launched several years ago based on Chromium/Blink (which is actually a great engine) to be the spirtual successor of Opera [Presto](https://en.wikipedia.org/wiki/Presto_(browser_engine)) which original development was halted after the acquistion of the company.
+A [new browser](https://vivaldi.com) launched several years ago based on Chromium/Blink - which is actually a great engine - to be the spirtual successor of Opera [Presto](https://en.wikipedia.org/wiki/Presto_(browser_engine)) which original development was halted after the acquistion of the company.
 Why is cool?
-Where ALL the browser now tends to look alike the same and oversimplified - Vivaldi point to be unique, user-centric and has a great developers and community support behind it.
+Where ALL the browser now tends to look alike the same and oversimplified - Vivaldi point to be unique, user-centric and has a great support from its developers and community users.

 In this small repo I'll list the mods I currently use on Vivaldi Browser but before doing anything please READ the [help](https://forum.vivaldi.net/topic/10549/modding-vivaldi?page=1) guide.